Looking for a Personalized Diet Plan?

 It's also important to consider the other foods you are eating with jackfruit and the portion size.

-For better control of your diet, use the Hint app to change your lifestyle by improving your eating habits and physical activity level.
+For better control of your diet, use the Hint app to change your lifestyle by improving your eating habits and physical activity levels.

 If you are looking for guidance in following a diabetic diet, download the HINT app and subscribe to the instant diabetic diet plan.
 It helps you control your blood glucose levels and reduces your HbA1c in a few months.